pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdelegator/README.md

 | STARTUP_BACKGROUND_OPTS  | ${STARTUP_FOREGROUND_OPTS}  | The command-line options to provide to the the startup command when the container starts with the server in the background.
 This is the debug start flow for the container  |

 ## Run
-To run a PingDelegator container with HTTPS_PORT=6443 (6443 is simply a convetion for PingDelegator so conflicts are reduced with other container HTTPS ports):
+To run a PingDelegator container with HTTPS_PORT=6443 (6443 is simply a convention for PingDelegator so conflicts are reduced with other container HTTPS ports):

 ```shell